-This blog contains an affiliate links that we love to use in our home school learning journey.
+This blog contains affiliate links that we love to use in our home school learning journey.
 Please read my disclosures.

 Let’s get to the point, here’s the list of the activities we have for our Ladybug Theme Unit this year.

-Ladybug Life Cycle– Life cycles was a hit activity for my little learner.
+Ladybug Life Cycle– Life cycles were a hit activity for my little learner.
 WHY?
 Young children love miniature objects so much!
 Just like the tiniest pink tower cube in my classroom that always disappears so I need to order again that smallest piece.
 She loves matching the miniature objects into the ladybug life cycle cards.
 The three-part life cycle cards are from Montessori Printshop, Life cycle mat card from Thelaminatrix and nomenclature cards from Natural Beach Living.
 The first photo below shows the three-part card with the corresponding ladybug growth stages.
 Audrey place the cards first then she matches it with the object placing it on top of each card OR below.
 You can also present the life cycle of the ladybug like it was shown on the second photo below, by individually putting the growth stage.
-That presentation is a combination of three-part cards, nomenclature cards, and picture to object card.
+That presentation is a combination of three-part cards, nomenclature cards, and pictures to object cards.
 You can either use just one card or all of them.
 I am using all to give my little learner more visual learning experience for her age.
 Just like me, she’s a visual learner.

-Parts Of A Ladybug- This is a simple ladybug parts matching sheet.
+Parts of a Ladybug- This is a simple ladybug parts matching sheet.
 Your child can either cut and paste this into the blank label or you can cut the labels and let your child match it with the corresponding parts.
 This activity card is from Natural Beach Living printable.

 Ladybug Cutting Work– One of her favorite activity since she learnt to hold the scissor is “cutting”.
-I printed out more cutting exercises like this or you can create your own by drawing different form of lines in a piece of paper such as straight line, wavy line, zigzag and combinations.
+I printed out more cutting exercises like this or you can create your own by drawing the different form of lines in a piece of paper such as straight line, wavy line, zigzag and combinations.
 The more that she practices this activity regularly, the more she will get better into refining this skill.
 She’s using a child-safe scissor perfectly suited for her tiny hands.
-You can read more about fine motor article on my blog.
+You can read more about the fine motor article on my blog.

 Ladybug Stamp Art– I have a variety of insects stamp activity at home, by far this is what she’s been using a lot.
 You can create stamp art activities in different ways by writing letter /l/ (for ladybug) on a piece of paper (letter size or oversize can do) then the child will trace the line by stamping.

 Ladybug Coloring– Her thing lately is coloring.
-Normally, this is her activity in the afternoon after lunch or after her naps she will ask something to color.
+Normally, this is her activity in the afternoon after lunch or after her naps, she will ask something to color.
 So to make things ran smoothly in the afternoon, I keep handy of several printed coloring pages according to our theme or unit study.
 You can always find several free ladybug printable online here.

 “Man builds himself through working, working with his hands, but using his hands as the instruments of his ego, the organ of his individual mind and will, which shapes its own existence face to face with its environment.
 The child’s instinct confirms the fact that work is an inherent tendency in human nature; it is the characteristic instinct of the human race.”